Mary Reilly (advocate): Work in Rhode Island

 In 1970, Reilly joined the ministry team at St. Michael the Archangel Roman Catholic Church, where she met many young, illiterate mothers, who were unsupported and expressed hopelessness.
 This radicalized Reilly to create organizations for young, low-income mothers to access support and education.

 In 1975, Reilly helped build McAuley Ministries, which provides various services to low-income people, including a housing and workforce development program for single mothers and their children.
 The ministries also provide around 300 meals a day to food-insecure people.
 McAuley Ministries was named after Sisters of Mercy founder, Catherine McAuley, who, in 1824, built a homeless shelter to support and educate poor women.
 As of 2018, McAuley Ministries' annual budget was $1.5 million.

 In 1978, Reilly co-founded and led the Good Friday Walk for Hunger in Rhode Island.
 The walk is held annually and funds local, national, and international organizations in their efforts to end hunger.

 In 1981, Reilly co-founded Dorca's Place, now called Dorcas International Institute of Rhode Island, a literacy and learning program for low-income adults, especially immigrant mothers.
 It is the largest provider of adult education in Rhode Island.

 In 2001, Reilly founded Sophia Academy, a private middle school for girls from lower socioeconomic neighborhoods.
 Sophia Academy received full accreditation through the Association of Independent Schools of New England, who praised "their unique and comprehensive social justice program".
-In July of 2016, Malala Yousafzai visited Sophia Academy, to showcase the school as an example of educational equity for girls from low income homes.
+In July 2016, Malala Yousafzai visited Sophia Academy, to showcase the school as an example of educational equity for girls from low income homes.

 In 2016, YWCA Rhode Island recognized Reilly as a “Woman of Achievement”.
 In 2018, Reilly celebrated her 70th jubilee as a sister of mercy.
 In 2019, Reilly was inducted into the Rhode Island Heritage Hall of Fame for her work as a teacher, missionary, and social services pioneer.